jbossdemocentral/rhdm7-qlb-loan-demo/README.md

 10. The project has simple data model (Loan & Applicant) and single decision table (loan-application) which contains the loan approval rule set.

 11. Build and deploy version 1.0 of the project.
-Click on the "Build and Deploy" in the upper right corner.
+Click on the "Build & Install" from "Build" menu and then "Deploy" in the upper right corner.

 12. Go to "Menu -> Deploy -> Execution Servers" repository to see the loan-application_1.0 KIE Container deployed on the Decision Server.

-13. The Decision Server provides a Swagger UI that documents the full RESTful interface exposed by the server at.
+13. The Decision Server provides a Swagger UI that documents the full RESTful interface exposed by the server.
 To open the Swagger UI, go back to the OpenShift console, and go to the "Applications - Routes" screen.
-Copy the "Hostname" value next to "rhdm7-loan-kieserver".
+Copy the "Hostname" value next to "rhdm7-qlb-loan-kieserver".
 Paste the URL in a browser tab and add "/docs" to the URL.
 This will show the Swagger UI.

 14. Follow instructions 11 and 12 from above "Option 1- Install on your machine".